 These services have acquired a huge market in the world.
 People are finding it a very good solution to store their data using cloud-based storage.
 Indeed, it is a convenient way to store your data.
-But there is a limit for this amazing technology and the services.
-Let’s explore some of the faces of this cloud-based storage system and to the fact that the external hard drives have still a major importance in our life.
+But there is a limit to this amazing technology and services.
+Let’s explore some of the faces of this cloud-based storage system and the fact that external hard drives have still a major importance in our lives.

 To answer this question, we will go through a number of different aspects of cloud storage systems.
 This will give us a clear view of the importance of external hard drives.